MultiRadiance My Pet Laser 2.0®: A Comprehensive Overview

 One of the challenges in pet laser therapy is getting light through the fur.
 In general about 80% of light gets lost in the fur which makes most devices on the market pretty useless.

 MultiRadiance gets credit for being one of the few devices on the market that solve the “fur problem.”
 They solve the problem with “superpulsing”.
 Instead of having a constant stream of light, Multi-radiance emits very short very high-powered super pulses, which enable penetration through the fur.
+The peak power of the My Pet Laser is 25,000mW which increases the penetration depth.

 For an example of how MedcoVet solved the fur problem, click here